Skip to content

 docs/product/plans/Current plan + phase progress

-docs/invariants/Hard constraints — non-negotiables Claude must never violate
+docs/architecture/invariants/Hard constraints — non-negotiables the model must never violate

 .edikt/config.yamlTicket system config (Linear/Jira/GitHub)